 Here are some simple sprays you can make at home which are inexpensive and effective!
 (Remember all of these are surface sprays and will need to be reapplied after rain.)

-Blend 250gm garlic with 100mL liquid paraffin (available from pharmacies).
+Blend 250gm crushed garlic with 100mL liquid paraffin (available from pharmacies and many supermarkets in the medicine aisle).
 Leave overnight then strain through a fine mesh or cloth.
 Add to 1.5L of soapy water.
 (Soapy water is made from using a vegetable soap, rubbing with your hands until the water looks milky.
 Pure soap flakes can also be used; 1 teaspoon per 500mL is adequate.)
 Stir or shake well prior to use.
 This recipe should keep in a sealed container for several weeks.

 Add 1teaspoon of bicarb, ½ teaspoon of vegetable oil, and 1 drop of dishwashing detergent to 1L of water.
 Stir well and use immediately.